-This is our third and final post dealing with how your church can responsibly handle donations from other organizations.
-Click to see part 1 and part 2.
-So far, we’ve only talked about donations of money.
+This is our third and final post dealing with how your church can responsibly handle noncash donations from other organizations.
+People often call such donations gifts in kind or in-kind donations.
+(See a definition here.)

-But what if instead of money the other organization donates cans of food, water bottles, toys, lumber, tents, computers, paper, pens and pencils?
+But what if instead of money the other organization donates cans of food?
+Or water bottles, toys, lumber, tents, computers, paper, pens and pencils?
 What responsibilities do you have?
 How should you record the donation?

 A hardware store donates lumber to your church

-We’ll run through a scenario where a grocery store – All N Good Taste – donates 300 cans of soup to help in your church’s effort to feed hungry children.
-(This kind of non-cash contribution is also called a “gift in kind”.)
+We’ll run through a scenario together.
+Let’s say a grocery store – All N Good Taste – donates 300 cans of soup to your church.
+And they’re donating these cans to help your efforts to feed hungry children.

-First, what should you give All N Good Taste?
+First, what should you give All N Good Taste for this noncash donation?

 You should give them a statement of what they gave and when.
-The statement should clearly describe the goods received – 300 cans of soup (maybe even including the size and brand if it doesn’t get too complicated).
+The statement should clearly describe the goods received.
+In this case, that’s 300 cans of soup (maybe even including the size and brand if it doesn’t get too complicated).

-Also, including the purpose of the donation will help to show good faith that your church plans to respect the donors’ wishes for the how the gift should be used.
+Also, including the purpose of the noncash donation will help you show good faith that your church plans to respect the donors’ wishes.
 After all, All N Good Taste probably doesn’t have the kids at the youth group retreat in mind when it donates cans to hungry children.
-Respecting donors’ wishes is serious business and has been known to lead to major lawsuits.
+Respecting donors’ wishes is serious business and can even lead to major lawsuits.

 The statement should not include the worth of the goods.
 That’s not something a church is qualified to report on.
-If All N Good Taste claims their gift as a tax deductible donation, they’ll want the statement you provide, but they will need to include their own documentation or estimation of what the goods are worth.
+If All N Good Taste claims their gift as a tax deductible donation, they’ll want the statement you provide, but they will need to include their own documentation or estimation of what the goods are worth for their noncash donations.

 The same principle applies if an individual donates items to a church.
 They should receive a statement of exactly what was given and when, but not the estimated value of the items.